School time is upon us!Memorialize you child’s first day of school with these cute printable back to school signs.

 I’m Not Qualified or Smart Enough to Teach My Children

-I know this is controversial because we all love and appreciate teachers.
-However, being a teacher doesn’t mean you’re smart.
+I know what I’m about to write is controversial because we all love, respect, and appreciate teachers.
+But because there is a perception that teachers are smarter or even better equipped to teach children than parents, allow me to share some facts.
 Statistically, education majors (teachers) have some of the lowest SAT scores by intended major.
 If you look at the 2016 report from Collegeboard.org, it finds that out of the 38 intended majors, teachers are 26th on the spectrum.
 The only mean scores beneath them are careers that don’t require degrees like culinary professions, agriculture, construction, and security.
 Education majors score poorly on the SATs and those scores have been declining since the 1970’s.
-To put it bluntly, most teachers just aren’t impressive academically.
+The reality is that most teachers just aren’t impressive academically.
 So yes, be assured you’re likely as “smart” as the average teacher.
-Teachers are just average people who have big hearts for teaching children.
+Teachers are incredibly special because they have big hearts for teaching children.
+It is their love and dedication for children that really makes teachers invaluable.

 My Children Won’t Be Socialized

-This is by far, the most ignorant, irritating thing someone can say to me.
+This is by far the biggest myth surrounding homeschooling.
 However, I do understand why someone would assume that.
 But if by “socialized” you mean bullying, drugs, underage sex, drinking, mass shootings, and suicide, then you can keep your public school “socialization.”
 My in-laws teach in a small town in Canton, Ohio.
 In one year alone, their small town school district experienced a cluster of six teenage suicides.
 Children consume candy laced with narcotics.
 Bullying (along with cyber bullying) is an everyday occurrence.
+I’ve seen the village and don’t want them raising my child.
+Lots of homeschooling parents do so, because they don’t like the negative socialization found in public schools.

 Homeschooled Children Are Sheltered

 Homeschooled children aren’t sheltered.
 They are rooted.
 Children are grounded by parents instead of being influenced by strangers and peers.
-You firmly established your children in your family’s values going out into the real world.
+You can firmly establish your children in your family’s values before going out into the real world.

 My Child Will Fall Behind Public School Kids

-My own mother-in-law said they no longer assign book reports in her 8th grade class because kids get the book synopsis online.
-A cashier clerk I met (earning her masters degree) couldn’t compose a letter or use a postage stamp.
+My own mother-in-law said they no longer assign book reports in her 8th grade class because kids simply obtain the book synopsis online.
+A cashier clerk I met (earning her master’s degree) couldn’t compose a letter or use a postage stamp.
 We have high school graduates who can’t read cursive.
-Also, in a recent study 32 million American adults are currently illiterate despite the last few generations having access to compulsory taxpayer-funded public school.
+Also, in a recent study, 32 million American adults are currently illiterate despite the last few generations having access to compulsory taxpayer-funded public school.
 Nineteen percent of high school graduates are functionally illiterate.
 Homeschoolers score 15-30% higher on standardized academic achievement tests.

 Homeschooling Is Expensive